Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Discussion

 \section{Discussion}

-Our results demonstrate that data‑driven surrogates can faithfully reproduce the full spatio‑temporal evolution of shock waves in meso‑structured materials, an achievement previously infeasible without extreme computational cost.
-MSTM achieves mean squared error (MSE) as low as $2\times 10^{-4}$ on porous test cases and $1\times 10^{-3}$ on lattice cases, with structural similarity index (SSIM) exceeding 0.98 and stable intersection‑over‑union (IoU) and mass conservation (CM) throughout autoregressive rollouts.
-These metrics indicate that the network captures both local and global features while preserving phase boundaries and total mass.
-Differences between porous and lattice performance are physically interpretable: smooth porous interfaces are easier to predict, whereas thin struts and sharp edges in the lattice amplify small phase shifts during rollout.
-Nevertheless, the model maintains robust accuracy across both configurations, achieving mean RMSE of 1.4\% in porous simulations and 3.2\% in lattice simulations.
-Given the greater difficulty of the lattice model, we further assessed integrated quantities (mass-averaged pressure, temperature, and density) showing a mean error of 5\%.
+Our results show that data-driven surrogates can reproduce the spatio-temporal evolution of shock waves in meso-structured materials at substantially lower cost than direct high-fidelity simulation.
+MSTM achieves mean squared error (MSE) as low as $2\times 10^{-4}$ on porous test cases and $1\times 10^{-3}$ on architected lattice cases, with structural similarity index (SSIM) above 0.98 and stable intersection-over-union (IoU) and mass-conservation (CM) errors throughout autoregressive rollouts.
+These metrics indicate that the network reproduces both local and global features while maintaining good agreement in phase-boundary location and low total-mass error over the rollout.
+A pressure-based shock-front diagnostic provides a more direct propagation measure, with mean normalized front-position errors of 0.0062 of the domain length for porous cases and 0.0102 for architected lattice cases.
+Differences between porous and architected lattice performance are physically interpretable: smooth porous interfaces are easier to predict, whereas thin struts and sharp edges in the architected lattice amplify sensitivity to small phase shifts during rollout.
+This is also reflected in the larger late-time architected lattice front error, which rises to 0.0265 of the domain length on average over the final ten time steps.
+Nevertheless, the model maintains strong accuracy across both configurations, achieving mean RMSE of 1.4\% in porous simulations and 3.2\% in architected lattice simulations.
+For the more challenging architected lattice cases, mass-averaged pressure, temperature, and density remain within about 5\% of the ground truth solution over the rollout.

-By resolving multiple fields—density, pressure, temperature, energy, material fraction, and two velocity components—MSTM transcends single-field surrogates that evolve only one variable and operator-based approaches that approximate reduced mappings, providing full spatio-temporal field evolutions of the shocked state.
-Its approximately thousand‑fold speedup relative to direct hydrocodes transforms once intractable shock problems into tractable design and uncertainty‑quantification studies.
-Coupled with its demonstrated generalization across porosities, lattice angles and loading conditions, this makes MSTM a state‑of‑the‑art tool for exploring meso-scale architectures in planetary defense and inertial fusion energy.